Veterinary Technician Schools in New Jersey (NJ)

 Vet Tech Salaries in New Jersey – How Much Do Vet Techs Make?

 In addition to a strong occupational outlook, New Jersey boasts higher salaries than the national average.
-According to the Bureau for Labor Statistics (BLS May 2022), the 118,750 vet techs across the nation earned an average annual salary of $40,770.
-In comparison, the 3,390 vet techs working in New Jersey earned $45,120 per year, roughly 10 percent more than the national average for vet techs.
+According to the Bureau for Labor Statistics (BLS May 2023), the 122,000 vet techs across the nation earned an average annual salary of $44,040.
+The 3,660 vet techs working in New Jersey earned $47,100 per year, roughly 10 percent more than the national average.

-The following chart illustrates earning potential for vet techs in New Jersey at various earning percentiles, compared to national figures:
+The following chart illustrates the earning potential for vet techs in New Jersey at various earning percentiles compared to national figures:

 United States New Jersey

 When considering earning potential, the cost of living is a key piece of the puzzle.
 Vet Techs in NJ fared much better than people in this industry nationwide.
 It is important to keep in mind that while the salaries for vet techs in NJ are relatively generous, the cost of living in the state is also higher than in most US states.
-The Missouri Economic Research and Information Center (MERIC 2023) found that New Jersey was the 12th most expensive state – something to keep in mind when considering job offers.
+The Missouri Economic Research and Information Center (MERIC 2024) found that New Jersey was the 11th most expensive state.
+So this is something to keep in mind.

 LOW SALARY (10TH %ILE) MEDIAN SALARY (50TH %ILE) HIGH SALARY (90TH %ILE)